k-vikram/k-vikram/README.md

 <img src="https://github.com/k-vikram/k-vikram/blob/master/Avatars/wink.png" alt="mewink" width="100" align="right" />

     My name is Vikram.
-I am simple guy who like to make things and collaborate people.
+I am simple guy who likes to new make things and collaborate with people.
 By profession, I am a `UI Developer` and I develop stuff mostly in 👨🏻‍💻 `React, JS, HTML, CSS, SCSS` 👨🏻‍💻 for now.
-But I enjoy learning new technologies to explore new possibilities.
+I akso enjoy learning new technologies to explore its new possibilities.

 🤝 I am always open to collaborations on interesting projects. 🤝